DevCaioSouza/Music-Player-JS/README.md

 # Music-Player-JS
-Music Player made with HTML, CSS and JavaScript
+Music Player made with HTML, CSS and JavaScript.
+See it: https://music-player-jsvanilla.netlify.app

 Hello!
 This is my first music player project, i'm glad to share it.
 For now i'm fine maintaining the original code, which i got in a tutorial,